1 9 6 9 – 1 9 7 1 (USA)

 The boy is promptly rescued by the local mayor, H.R.
 Pufnstuf – a giant orange and green cowboy/dragon – and his Rescue Ranger crew – made up of two mute and inept dwarves named Kling and Klang.

-Jimmy and Freddie the Flute now find themselves stranded on Living Island, where everything is alive with its own personality: Books had faces, houses sneezed, trees could talk and money was measured in buttons.
+Jimmy and Freddie the Flute (voiced by Joan Gerber) now find themselves stranded on Living Island, where everything is alive with its own personality: Books had faces, houses sneezed, trees could talk, and money was measured in buttons.

 Seventeen 30-minute episodes of H.R.
-Pufnstuf were produced, most featuring original compositions sung by the talented cast, which included Billie Hayes, Jack Wild, and a host of Krofft regulars.
+Pufnstuf were produced, most featuring original compositions sung by the talented cast.

 Among the more memorable tunes were I’m a Mechanical Boy, Oranges-Poranges, and The Pronoun Song.